Alexandru-D6/MALW-MinecraftBotnet/README.md

 ## Running the Botnet server:
 Before starting the server, remember to change the IP address depending on how you setup the network or the server itself (you could use directly `0.0.0.0:80`) inside `/API/BotnetAPI.py`.
+> [!IMPORTANT]
+> Keep in mind, that changing the IP implies changing the following files: payload.cpp, MainDownloader.c, botScript.py, and BotnetAPI.py.
+In addition, changing the payload and the MainDownloader involves translating to asm, compiling, and replacing the shellcode string again in infectPE.cpp.

 * `$ cd /API`
 * `$ pip install -r requirements.txt`